biospatial Compliance

 3. The Security Officer determines if the issue is an Event, Precursor, Indication, or Incident.

-2. If the issue is a security incident the Security Officer activates the Security Incident Response Team (SIRT) and notifies senior management.
+2. If the issue is an Incident the Security Officer activates the Security Incident Response Team (SIRT) and notifies senior management.

-1. If a non-technical security incident is discovered the SIRT completes the investigation, implements preventative measures, and resolves the security incident.
+1. If a non-technical security Incident is discovered, the SIRT completes the investigation, implements preventative measures, and resolves the Incident.

 2. Once the investigation is completed, progress to Phase V, Follow-up.